 What Is Rotavirus?

-Rotavirus is a common virus that infects the linings of the intestines.
+Rotavirus is a common cause of gastroenteritis, often called stomach flu.
+The virus infects the stomach and intestines.
 It causes vomiting and diarrhea, especially in babies and young children.
-Childcare centers are a common site of infection outbreaks.
+Infections are common during the winter and spring months, especially in childcare centers.

-Rotavirus immunizations are recommended for most children, and can prevent many rotavirus infections.
+The rotavirus immunization is recommended for most infants.
+It can help prevent rotavirus infections.

 What Are the Signs & Symptoms of Rotavirus?